 Everything on the food menu is $4.95.
-Come here for the booze though, and maybe a late night snack or two.
+Come here for the booze and a good time though, and maybe a late night snack or two.

 A few other bars for the 20 year old, vodka slime drinkin’ crowd ready to make questionable decisions.
 Not that I’m speaking from experience…

 Hope that gives you plenty of choices for your dining experiences while in Vancouver!
 These are the best Gastown restaurants from a local’s perspective.
-If you have another favourite spot, let me know if the comments below!
+If you have another favourite spot, let me know by sending me a DM on Instagram

 Download this complete list to reference on your travels, no wifi required!